wp-plugins/pool-one-wp-plugin/readme.txt

 Plugin URI: http://www.gopiplus.com/work/2012/03/19/pool-one-wp-wordpress-plugin/
 Tags:  poll, plugin, wordpress, widget
 Requires at least: 3.4
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 7.0
+Stable tag: 7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Poll one wp plug-in is simple Ajax based pool plug-in for WordPress. using this plug-in we can customize the pool in the website widget.
+Poll one wp plugin is simple Ajax based pool plug-in for WordPress. using this plug-in we can customize the pool in the website widget.

 == Description ==